Stock futures trade cautiously ahead of earnings, Fed meeting

 The Federal Reserve begins a two-day meeting on Tuesday

-U.S. equity futures are trading tentatively ahead of the start of the Tuesday Wall Street session.
+U.S. equity futures are trading cautiously ahead of the start of the Tuesday Wall Street session.

 Continue Reading Below

-The major futures indexes are suggesting a slight gain.
+The major futures indexes are suggesting a decline of 0.3 percent.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE